Neil Critchley delivers his verdict on Blackpool's friendly win against Carlisle and provides details on trialist right-back

 “Getting the team together and playing together more is more important.
 Hopefully we’ve got no more injuries, because that would be a welcome boost.”

-Critchley also handed 45 minutes to a trialist right-back, who The Gazette understands is former Aston Villa and Leicester City defender Mitch Clark.
+Critchley also handed 45 minutes to a trialist right-back, who The Gazette understands is Leicester City defender Mitch Clark

 The 22-year-old, who has also represented Wales at youth level, replaced Callum Connolly on the right-hand side of defence for the second-half.